Zhaoyi-Yan/Shift-Net_pytorch/README.md

 - [ ] Lots of more crazy operations that help in performance.

 # What I am doing now
-- [ ] Guides of our code, we hope it helps you understanding our code more easily.
+- [x] Guides of our code, we hope it helps you understand our code more easily.
 - [ ] Directly resize the mask to save computation.
 - [ ] Guidance loss seems defined on the global region.
-Need make it works only in masked region.
+Need make it work only in masked region.